haohaom1/intrinsic-images/README.md

 # Explanation of data directory

 Our database contains both synthetic and real images of illumination maps and material maps.
 The synthetic illumination images are generated from stripes, fractal, perlin, and random noises.
-The synthetic material maps are generated from [...].
-The real images are generated from [...]
+The synthetic material maps are generated from random polygons stitched together.
+The real images are taken with a Nikon camera in RAW mode.

 Here is a more detailed overhead of our database structure